 A speedy search in the shops or on the internet will confirm whether or not your preference is for conventional strong maple pieces, warm and friendly oak, or sleek, pristine white colored furniture to adorn the room in question.
 If you have eclectic tastes your decisions will be more free-wheeling.

 If you are beginning with a completely blank canvas (and if you are, thats an ideal place to start as you dont have to worry about matching your new pieces to any existing style), then purchasing matching furniture sets makes an immediate statement.

-However, for many of us its simply a case of supplementing what we currently have.
-In that case, be sure you choose pieces of comparable shades or material and allow the form of your existing furniture help guide you in your planning.
+However, for many of us we find ourselves in the situation of supplementing what we currently have.
+In that case, think about choosing pieces of comparable shades or material and allow the form of your existing furniture help guide you in your planning.
 In one sense, this simplifies things enormously.

 If you are working within a strict budget, figure out which pieces of furniture would be of most importance to you, and invest in those first.

-This way you can develop your living room area as time passes without feeling like you are missing any vital pieces, and this step-by-step approach will ensure you dont blow the budget straight away like a kid in the candy store.
+This way you can add to your living area as time passes without feeling like you are missing any vital pieces, and this step-by-step approach will ensure you dont blow the budget straight away like a kid in the candy store.

 You can also grow into your new room and furnishings over an extended period as you gradually furnish your surroundings over time.

-Get Ready Ahead of Time — Planning is Everything!
+Get Ready Ahead of Time — Careful Planning is Everything!

-Its also important to get the correct quantity of furniture for the space, or it might wind up looking too empty, or at the other extreme, too cluttered.
+Its also important to get the correct quantity of furniture for the space, or it might wind up looking too barren and empty, or at the other extreme, too cluttered and confusing.

-You dont want an excessive amount of floor space, and equally, dont over compensate and clutter the area with too much — after all, you need enough room to walk around your living area without bumping into anything!
+You dont want an excessive amount of floor space, and equally, dont over-compensate and clutter the living space with too much — after all, you need enough room to navigate around your living area without bumping into anything!

 Storage is a big issue as it helps maximize the space that you do (or more to the point, dont) — have.
 Purchasing items that contain sufficient storage is key; look for coffee tables with drawers, media storage units and open shelved bookcases to add warmth to the room, and try to incorporate built-in cupboards where possible to hide your clutter.

-Also consider co-ordinated ranges that can be added to as your needs change or you have more space.
+Also consider co-ordinated pieces that can be added to as your needs change or you have more space.